 International Studies Program

-Established in 2007, the International Studies Program (Bachelor of Arts degree) at the University of Central Arkansas is an interdisciplinary program intended for students who are interested in studying global topics from a variety of different perspectives.
+Established in 2007, the International Studies Program (Bachelor of Arts degree) at the University of Central Arkansas is an interdisciplinary, liberal arts program intended for students who are interested in studying global topics from a variety of different perspectives.
 Students may choose upper-division courses in the disciplines of political science, economics, finance, geography, history, sociology, philosophy, religion, literature, and foreign languages.
 There is also an experiential learning component in the International Studies Program, including options for students to earn credit hours for participation in activities outside of the classroom (internship, travel/study abroad, Model United Nations, and independent research).

 The International Studies Program will prepare students to enter into one of many different professions, including careers with federal, state, and local governments; multinational corporations and other businesses; international non-governmental and local non-profit organizations; and inter-governmental organizations with offices, programs, and staff located in the U.S. and overseas.
 The International Studies Program will also prepare students to enter professional programs or graduate school in a variety of disciplines, including business, law, economics, geography, history, international studies, public policy, and political science.
 For students interested in international affairs, foreign languages, and study abroad programs, there are a number of government- and private-funded fellowships and scholarships for undergraduate and graduate students, as well as other international studies-related programs.
 Since 2007, more than 150 International Studies graduates from UCA have entered a variety of volunteer programs, graduate school programs, and professional careers throughout the world.